apdev/apdevblog.com/source/_posts/2014-02-06-to-use-jquery-or-not-to-use-jquery.markdown

 > If you're developing a library on the other hand, please take a moment to consider if you actually need jQuery as a dependency.
 Maybe you can include a few lines of utility code, and forgo the requirement.

 I totally agree with this statement.
-You should think twice before using something like jQuery (or e.g. Modernizr), be it in a library or any other project you are doing.
+You should pause and ponder before using something like jQuery (or e.g. Modernizr), be it in a library or any other project you are doing.
 It comes with a cost that you definitely should be aware of.

 [Tim Kadlec][5] also wrote a [post][6] and sums up the performance hits pretty well: